nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 **Output Data:**

-- NumNonZeroGenes.csv (A samplewise table of the number of genes expressed)
+- NumNonZeroGenes_GLbulkRNAseq.csv (A samplewise table of the number of genes expressed)

 <br>